EDTianqi/Note-for-Data-science/Grpahs/README.md

-This files contains graphs that i made
+This files contains graphs and its code that i made